DOI-USGS/nhdplusTools/PLAN.md

 - Re-knit README.md, deploy pkgdown site

-## 7. nhdplusTools deprecation shim
+## 8. nhdplusTools deprecation shim

 Build a shim version of nhdplusTools (maintained as a branch in the hydrogeofetch repo).
-Every exported function becomes a `.Deprecated()` wrapper that forwards to `hydrogeofetch::*`.
+Every exported function becomes a `.Deprecated()` wrapper that forwards to `hydrogeofetch::*` or `hydroloom::*` as appropriate.
+Functions that were removed from hydrogeofetch because they duplicated hydroloom (indexing, navigation shorthands, network analysis wrappers) forward directly to hydroloom.
+Functions that remain in hydrogeofetch forward there.
 Submit to CRAN.

 **Done when:** Shim accepted on CRAN.
-Installing nhdplusTools gives deprecation warnings that name hydrogeofetch as the replacement.
+Installing nhdplusTools gives deprecation warnings that name hydrogeofetch or hydroloom as the replacement.

 **Gate:** Confirm reverse-dep maintainers have a migration path and timeline.
 Announce the deprecation and the October 2028 archive date.

-## 8. Archive nhdplusTools — October 2028
+## 9. Archive nhdplusTools — October 2028

 Request CRAN archive after the two-year sunset.
 Archived packages remain installable from the CRAN archive, so existing code pinned to nhdplusTools keeps working.